Trinity Capital (TRIN)

 Kyle Brown, Chief Executive Officer

-Kyle Brown assumed the role of Chief Executive Officer of Trinity Capital on January 1, 2024, and has served as President, Chief Investment Officer, and a member of the Board of Directors since 2019.
-He was an original member of Trinity Capital's Investment Committee and a Managing Partner of its predecessor funds since 2015.
-Before joining Trinity in 2015, Mr. Brown founded and managed Sharp Equity, LLC and Brown Equity, LLC, companies focused on providing equity and bridge debt financing in the real estate sector, where they managed multiple private offerings and deployed over $250 million in capital.
-His previous experience also includes serving as general partner at Point Financial Capital Partners, a venture leasing fund, and as President and Chief Financial Officer of InvestLinc Financial Services, an early-stage private equity fund and consulting firm.
-Additionally, he was a partner at Cornerstone Equity Partners, a private equity fund.
+Kyle Brown assumed the role of Chief Executive Officer of Trinity Capital Inc. on January 1, 2024, having previously served as President, Chief Investment Officer, and a member of the Board of Directors since 2019.
+He was an original member of Trinity's Investment Committee and a Managing Partner of its predecessor funds since 2015.
+Mr. Brown is responsible for guiding the company's lending policies, investment strategy, and overall strategic vision.
+Before joining Trinity in 2015, he founded and managed Sharp Equity, LLC and Brown Equity, LLC, companies that provided equity and bridge debt financing in the real estate sector, deploying over $250 million in capital through multiple private offerings.
+His experience also includes serving as a general partner at Point Financial Capital Partners, a venture leasing fund, and as President and Chief Financial Officer of InvestLinc Financial Services, an early-stage private equity fund and consulting firm.
+He was also a partner at Cornerstone Equity Partners, a private equity fund.

 Michael Testa, Chief Financial Officer